vaclav/mpscs/doc/usage_advanced_users.md

 ## Building the plugin

+- Right-click the language item in the project explorer and select `Rebuild Language CsBaseLanguage`
+- Then, right-click the whole project in the project explorer and rebuild it as well (we could not have rebuilt it whole in the first place because of errors of not having the language built before)
 - Expand the `CsBaseLanguage.build` item in the project explorer
 - Right-click the `CsBaseLanguage` item with a spider icon
 - Trigger the option `Run CsBaseLanguage`